Institute-for-ReWriting-World-History/the1854project/README.md

 ---. "caste.” *A Dictionary of Hinduism*, Oxford University Press, 2009,
 p.
 80.

----. "hindu.” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
+---.
+"Hindu.” *A Dictionary of Hinduism*, Oxford University Press, 2009, p.
 141.

 ---.
 "Indology.” *A Dictionary of Hinduism*, Oxford University Press,